List of Accomplishments 2022-2025

 - Fireworks have been a point of contention for the city.
 I lobbied and succeeded in getting Measure CC on the ballot to ask the voters about the future of firework sales in our city.

-- Growing cat and dog populations strain our animal control department, so I worked with stakeholders to adopt a city-wide ordinance to require spay and neutering.
+- Growing cat and dog populations strain our animal control department, so I worked with stakeholders to adopt a citywide ordinance requiring spaying and neutering.

-- In addition, I asked the City Council to secure funding for a monthly low-cost SNIP spay and neuter clinic.
+- In addition, I secured City Council funding for a monthly low-cost SNIP spay-and-neuter clinic.

 Working to Complete the Vision for a Better Seaside